6 easy ways to save your body from Dehydration, this summer!

-We all would agree that high temperatures in summers aren’t something we would want to experience but we have to.
+We all would agree that high temperatures in summer aren’t something we would want to experience but we have to.
 Got no choice there.
 Summers make hydration a task.
 It becomes so hard to keep our bodies hydrated for long while we are working under the sun.
-There is no escape from the heat which is why summers, for most people, isn’t considered their favorite season.
+There is no escape from the heat which is why summer, for most people, isn’t considered their favourite season.

-The weirdest thing about Dehydration in summers is that even though you might be sitting in an air-conditioned room, there still would be a feeling of tiredness in you.
-The fatigue after a workday in summers is far more than compared to winters.
-This clearly points out to the fact that dehydration is not just related to summer heat but it can also happen due to the level of humidity in the air which soars in mid-summers.
-The amount of sweat a person releases in summers is quite a lot.
+The weirdest thing about Dehydration in summer is that even though you might be sitting in an air-conditioned room, there still would be a feeling of tiredness in you.
+The fatigue after a workday in summer is far more than compared in winter.
+This clearly points out the fact that dehydration is not just related to summer heat but it can also happen due to the level of humidity in the air which soars in mid-summers.
+The amount of sweat a person releases in summer is quite a lot.
 This drains out all the fluids and salts from the body which ends up making you feel tired and low on energy.
-There are so many symptoms that you can look for in yourself if you need to know whether you are dehydrated or not.
+There are so many dehydration symptoms that you can look for in yourself if you need to know whether you are dehydrated or not.
 Some of them are given below

 As much as we love having coffee and tea, we are also aware of the fact that caffeine in any form is a heat producer.
 The heat produced after consuming caffeine does us no good rather increase sweating and humidity inside the body.
 Because of the heat produced inside, our body uses up all the stored water to lower down the temperature.
 This leads to dehydration.
 In order to avoid this from happening, reduce your caffeine intake in summer this year.